rreo/mitx-probability/docs/README.md

-# Headline

-> An awesome project.
-3hwa
+# Notes for MIT Course - Probability: The Science of Uncertainty and Data

-All notes, formulas, questions are derived from the textbook by John Tskiski.
-Unless noted otherwise.
+All notes, formulas, questions are derived from the MIT openware course 'Probability: The Science of Uncertainty and Data' and its accompanying textbook 'Introduction to Probability' by Professor John Tskiski.
+(Unless noted otherwise.)